ibm-cloud-docs/resiliency/services/postgresql.md

 ### IBM recovery from regional failure
 {: #postgresql-ibm-recovery-from-regional-failure}

-After a regional failure IBM will attempt to restore the service instance with the same connection strings from the current state in internal persistent storage.
+After a regional failure IBM will attempt to restore the service instance with the same connection strings from the last state in internal persistent storage.
-- RTO
+- RTO - TODO help
-- RPO
+- RPO - TODO help

 It may not be possible for IBM to restore the database, and it will be required for the customer restore the database - see [customer disaster recovery](#postgresql-customer-disaster-recovery)